bonsai-rx/docs/articles/reactive-retry.md

 ### Related Operators

-Use [`RetryCount`](xref:Bonsai.Reactive.RetryCount) to repeat subscription to an observable sequence a specified number of times.
+Use [`RetryCount`](xref:Bonsai.Reactive.RetryCount) to resubscribe to a failing observable sequence a specified number of times.